 - An active, unencumbered New York state RN license, and

-- An associate degree or diploma from a New York state approved nursing program or equivalent.
+- An associate degree or diploma from an accredited nursing program.

 The RN to BSN program requires a total of 124 credits completed through a combination of nursing component requirements, transfer credits and credits earned by meeting SUNY Empire State College general learning requirements.

 This upper-division nursing program includes online courses and two, community-based, precepted experiences.
 Most students enroll on a part-time basis and complete the program in 24-36 months.

 Students should be prepared to spend approximately the following hours per week (reading, research, discussions, and writing) in a 4 credit hour course:

 - 8-week course – 22.5 hours per week

 - 15-week course – 12 hours per week